Stado1/CreditCardFraudDetection/README.md

 | 20        | 1.00        | 0.75     | 22/76 = 0.29 |
 | 30        | 1.00        | 0.75     | 22/76 = 0.29 |

-### Random Forrest
+### Random Forest
-The random forrest model will use 2 tunable parameters: number of estimators and max depth.
-Max depth will be set to None because in a forrest it is not likely to cause overfitting.
+The random forest model will use 2 tunable parameters: number of estimators and max depth.
+Max depth will be set to None because in a forest it is not likely to cause overfitting.
 Different value for number of estimators will be used and the results can be seen in the table.

 | Num estimators | No fraud F1 | Fraud F1 | FP/TN        |
 |----------------|-------------|----------|--------------|